pauky/fun/README.md

 # fun
 just for fun

-## use react, webpack, frozenui and es6 to construct this project
+## use React, Webpack, Frozenui and ES6 to construct this project